Communication Best Practices

 • Final Payment Due: [Date]

-We kindly request your response to this proposal by [Response Deadline], as we wish to resolve this matter promptly.
-Should you accept the terms of this settlement, we would request that a formal agreement be drafted to include the full and final settlement of the debt.
+We kindly request your response to this proposal by [Response Deadline] to resolve this matter promptly.
+Should you accept the terms of this settlement, we request that a formal agreement be drafted to include the full and final settlement of the debt.

 Please let us know if you have any questions or if there are any specific terms you would like to discuss further.
-We are hopeful that we can resolve this matter in a mutually agreeable manner.
+Hopefully, we can resolve this matter in a mutually agreeable manner.

 Thank you for your time and consideration.